 Donald Anthonyson, Families for Freedom

-Donald is Interim Director of Families For Freedom (FFF), a New York-based multi-ethnic defense network by and for immigrants facing and fighting deportation.
+Donald Anthonyson is an organizer with Families For Freedom (FFF), a New York-based multi-ethnic defense network by and for immigrants facing and fighting deportation.
 FFF seeks to repeal the laws that are tearing apart our homes and neighborhoods and to build the power of immigrant communities as communities of color, to provide a guiding voice in the growing movement for immigrant rights as human rights.

 FFF has evolved into an organizing center against deportation and is a source of support, education, and campaigns for directly affected families and communities — locally and nationally.